 COMM 390 (with approval, based on topic); COMM/PWAD 355; ENGL 660; HIST 212, 213, 254, 262, 268, 275, 277, 281, 368, 369, 373, 421, 422, 432, 564, 565, 570, 577; HIST 263/PWAD 263/WMST 262, HIST/PWAD/WMST 517; MUSC 289; POLI 150, 444, 446; PSYC 490 (with approval, based on topic); PWAD 352; SLAV 465

 PWAD 396 Independent Study in Peace, War, and Defense; PWAD 680 Research Seminar in Peace, War, and Defense; PWAD 490 Selected Topics in Peace, War, and Defense; PWAD 690 Seminars in Peace, War, and Defense; and 691H Honors in Peace, War, and Defense may be applied toward the concentration requirement with the permission of the chair.
 Students can request that relevant courses not on this list, but offered as first-year seminars, honors seminars, or "topics" courses in other departments, be used to fulfill major requirements.
 This requires the approval of the chair.

-• Through level 5 of a single modern foreign language.
-Alternatively, students can take POLI 181 or STOR 151 or STOR 155, or students may suggest a substitute statistics-heavy methodology course.
+Through level 5 of a single modern foreign language.
+Alternatively, students can take one semester of POLI 181 or STOR 151 or STOR 155, or students may suggest a substitute statistics-heavy methodology course.

 All General Education requirements must be met.
 In fulfilling General Education requirements, majors should consider the following courses as helpful preparation for the curriculum: ANTH 101; ECON 101; HIST 127, 128, 140, 158, 159; MATH 152; PHIL 160, 170; POLI 100, 150, 239; PSYC 101; SOCI 101; and STOR 151.